 You can also use words, colors, and any other means of notation to describe

-Now study your map.
+Done?
+Study your map.
 Did you leave out any part of your body?
 If so, map it

 Now your partner will draw you, and then touch you.
 You give them feedback